-Child behavior specialists analyze behavior to detect emotional, physical or mental problems in children and adolescents.
-Students interested in this field can pursue a bachelor's degree in child development or a master's degree in behavior analysis.
-Both programs cover psychological and counseling techniques, though master's programs are often more focused on research and hands-on practice in the field than bachelor's programs.
-Students in bachelor's programs in child development spend more time on the fundamental principles of psychology and behavior analysis; master's programs are often tailored to students with an undergraduate background in a related field.
+Both Bachelor in Child Development and Master in Behavior Analysis degree programs cover psychological and counseling techniques.
+Master's degree programs tend to focus more on research and hands-on practice while bachelor's programs spend more time on fundamental principles of psychology and behavior analysis; master's programs are often tailored to students with an undergraduate background in a related field.

 Bachelor's Degree in Child Development

 Bachelor's degree programs in child development train prospective behavior specialists in the foundations of child development and child assessment.
 Students explore methods for assessing child growth and behavior, as well as learn to implement plans for developing a child's strengths.
 They assess how certain factors such as ethnicity, social status and peers, affect a child's mental and physical well-being.
 Coursework focuses on physical, cognitive and emotional aspects of child development.
 Students develop strategies for improving learning and family relationships and research current issues and trends in child development.
 Topics covered include: